Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Needless to say, the FlashXpress is extremely fast when it comes to preheating.

 There is no question that the Panasonic FlashXpress is the fastest gun on the market today.
 It heats up ultra-fast thanks to its double infrared heating elements, made of ceramic and quartz.
 I’ve done some research, and to be candid – waiting on a response from Panasonic regarding this matter – I’m not sure which element is which.
+A different toaster you should look at is the 6 slice easy reach digital toaster with a bake pan and bake rack.
+For more details, check out our Hamilton Beach 31128 review.

 Nevertheless, one element does far and one does near infrared cooking.
 It’s my assumption that the near element is the bulb that turns on, doubles as a light, and instantly emits an immense amount of heat instantly upon being activated.
 It’s super impressive and perhaps explains why the FlashXpress doesn’t require any preheating.